In this post:

-Our desire is to see every person desiring freedom from sexually addictive patterns to realize that desire through recovery.
-And we are delighted to say that we have seen many hundreds gain the freedom they desired.
+Our desire is to see every person who wants freedom from sexually destructive patterns to realize that desire through the recovery process of healing and growth.
+And we are delighted to say that we have seen many gain the freedom they desired.

-But time and again we return to the core values that God placed in this ministry from the very beginning: Grace, Honesty, Purity, and Community.
+But time and again we return to the core values that God placed in this ministry from the very beginning: Grace, Honesty, Purity, Community, and Endurance.
 These are the foundation from which we build every resource, every podcast, every workshop, every website, everything.

-We believe for anyone who wants to effectively minister to someone sexually addicted, these are the core values that must exist.
+We believe for anyone who wants to effectively minister to someone struggling with unwanted sexual behaviors, these are the core values that must exist.
 Therefore, let me share what these core values mean; to us, and to the process of recovery.

 "No one is too broken to love."

-Many addicts, however, are not greeted with grace when they finally decide to seek help.
+Many sexually addicted people, however, are not greeted with grace when they finally decide to seek help.
 They are often met with condemnation, rejection, or rigid rules.
-This causes the addict to falsely believe that their worth is based on their performance, so if they just learn how to "behave" they will find the love and acceptance they long for.
+This causes the person to falsely believe that their worth is based on their performance, so if they just learn how to "behave" they will find the love and acceptance they long for.
 But that's not how grace works.

 "Everyone's full story is worth hearing."